NBA Betting in Iowa

-Now that we can legally and safely bet on the NBA in Iowa, pro basketball will be even more exciting.
-Our complete guide to NBA betting will cover all you need to know wager at Iowa sportsbooks and the latest lines.
+Now that we can legally and safely bet on the NBA in Iowa, pro basketball is even more exciting.
+Our complete guide to NBA betting will cover all you need to know to wager at Iowa sportsbooks and find the latest lines.

 Whether you want to bet on the Bucks, Bulls or T-Wolves, there are wagering options for you.
 Popular ways to bet on NBA games include moneylines, point spreads and point totals.
 The odds below are in real-time and available at multiple legal IA sportsbooks.
 Just click on any of them to enjoy a bonus offer and put your bets down now.

 You can customize the feed to the odds you want.
 Use the drop-down menu to switch your odds board.
-If you’d rather bet on prospective NBA Finals or individual NBA award winners (e.g., MVP), you can do so via the futures market (Tab 2).
+If you’d rather bet on prospective NBA Finals opponents or leading scorers, you can do so via the futures market (Tab 2).
 Click on any odds to go right to the sportsbook, claim your bonus and bet.

 You can bet on the NBA from anywhere in Iowa.
 Leading sportsbooks offer great online and mobile platforms.
 You can register and start betting in only a couple of minutes.